Fighting the Good Fight

 The Millie Fire: Ten Years After

-The day was a Tuesday and the date was August 28, 20121, ten years ago when the Millie Fire began to burn on the now Custer Gallatin National Forest.
+The day was a Tuesday and the date was August 28, 2012, ten years ago, from when this picture was taken and when the Millie Fire began to burn on the now Custer Gallatin National Forest.
 We invite readers and members to go back and look at the news articles as they appeared in the Bozeman Daily Chronicle at that time.
 One link can be found here.

 This lightening caused fire2 burned more than 10,000 acres of public land along Storm Castle Creek Drainage in the then known Gallatin National Forest.
 It is reported that the hot fire caused severe damage to the vegetation4.
 Perhaps that explains the condition of the lands today.